-I am not sure if I could say that the same ecological care is taken by the industrial part of Singapore and the big corporations.
+I am not sure if I could say that the same ecological care is taken by the industrial part of Singapore.
+Or the big corporations.

-Use of plastic is something that is not following the same eco-friendly logic in Singapore – excessive amounts of plastic are used for the packaging of daily products – food, fruits, vegetables… everything is wrapped in several layers of plastic.
+Use of plastic is something that is not following the same eco-friendly logic in Singapore.
+People consume excessive amounts of plastic.
+Generally for packaging of daily products.
+Food, fruits, vegetables… everything comes in several layers of plastic.